aziib/Extension-LiveChat/README.md

 8. restart your sillytavern
 9. create new persona, just name it youtube viewer and add description {{user}} is youtube viewers live chat
 10. select your character
-11. enable the extension by going to extension tab and click Live Chat and then tick enable checkbox
+11. enable the extension by going to extension tab and click Live Chat and then tick enabled checkbox
+12. set idle count to 9999999999999 and idle timer to 3 and tick on include idle prompt
+13. also make sure is send as user